hacker65536/myit/mysql/mysql-shell.md

 ```

 ```
- MySQL  JS > \c mysqlx://root@127.0.0.1
+$ mysqlsh root@127.0.0.1
+MySQL Shell 8.0.15

+Copyright (c) 2016, 2019, Oracle and/or its affiliates.
+All rights reserved.
+Oracle is a registered trademark of Oracle Corporation and/or its affiliates.
+Other names may be trademarks of their respective owners.

+Type '\help' or '\?' for help; '\quit' to exit.
-Creating an X protocol session to 'root@127.0.0.1' Fetching schema names for autocompletion...
+Creating a session to 'root@127.0.0.1'
+Fetching schema names for autocompletion...
 Press ^C to stop.
-Your MySQL connection id is 8 (X protocol)
+Your MySQL connection id is 13 (X protocol)
 Server version: 8.0.15 MySQL Community Server - GPL
-No default schema selected; type \use <schema> to set one.^p
+No default schema selected; type \use <schema> to set one.
 ```
 ```
  MySQL  127.0.0.1:33060+ ssl  JS > \s